 The title, Where the Sand Meets the Sky, is meant to be a colloquialism of the native inhabitants of a desert planet.
 These yet to be named people make less distinction between time and place than we are used to.
 The phrase, Where the Sand Meets the Sky is a moniker for the future.
 Used in cultural writings, and part of the people’s vernacular, it’s significance is not trivial, and offers a glimpse into how the people think.

 Beyond the written exploration of my concept, I’ve been trying my hand at 8-bit art.
-With the help of an awesome web app called make8bitart, created by the awesome Jenn Money Dollars, I’ve built a series of images of my games prospective hero.
+With the help of an awesome web app called make8bitart, I’ve built a series of images of my games prospective hero.
 Check him out: